NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-running-nextflow.md

 Nextflow can also automatically supply execution reports by running with the `-with-report` flag.
-This will give you the `report.html` file, containing various different kinds of information regarding the execution, such as runtime, resource usage, and details about the different processes.
+This will give you the `report.html` file, containing various kinds of information regarding the execution, such as runtime, resource usage, and details about the different processes.
 You can also get a timeline report by similarly using `-with-timeline` or a visualisation of the entire DAG using `-with-dag <filename>.png`.